JustinLove/onelife-client-patches/README.md

 Cleans up some noise from my local compile environment that apparently don't bother Jason.
 Perhaps he has global ignores for those files.

+### show-modded-client

+Prints "WonLife" on the start page so it's easy to tell when the mod has loaded, or the game has relaunced vanilla.

 ### screen-edge-push

 Putting the pointer near the edge of the screen will nudge it over, up the normal limits used by the game engine.